-The cake is then covered in the dark chocolate mocha frosting using a rubber spatula rather than an offset spatula.
+The cake is then covered in the dark chocolate mocha frosting using a rubber spatula rather than an offset spatula (like this one).
 Usually, cakes are frosted with offset spatulas to give the frosting that perfectly smooth appearance, but in this case, we want the bûche de nöel to look the opposite; slight ridges and bumps are welcome!

 Then a final run down the cake with a fork gives the log its distinct ridges, and the garnishing of cranberries and rosemary give the cake its final dose of festivity!

 P.S.
 If you’re interested in learning how to make this sponge cake with step-by-step video instructions, consider taking my online pastry course.
 Learn more >> here.